popaDaria/IcarusInBloom/README.md

 ## _MOTIVATION_

   Are there apps like this already?
 Yes, most probably.
-But, being the broke college student that I am, paying 5$ for an app like that seems to much so I am making my own.
+But, being the broke college student that I am, paying 5$ for an app like that seems too much so I am making my own.

   Also, plants:
   - [x] cute